Frequently Asked Questions

 What does sustainability mean to Marimekko?

 At Marimekko, sustainability means fairness to both people and the environment in everything we do.
-This means, for example, reducing the climate intensity of our operations – between 2019 and end of year 2023, we reduced the carbon footprint of our own operations by 71%, and we aim to reduce the climate impact of the textile materials we source by 20% between 2019 and end of year 2025.
+This means, for example, reducing the climate intensity of our operations.
+For example, we have reduced the carbon footprint of our own operations significantly from 2019 and we aim to reduce the climate impact of the textile materials we source.
 This means, for example, using more organic and recycled materials.
+In addition, we have set science-based targets for our greenhouse gas emissions for our own operations and in the value chain.

 Where are Marimekko products manufactured?